 Have a Strategy for Monthly Gateway Updates

-Just like with Power BI Desktop, the data gateway comes out with monthly updates (to learn more about the monthly Power BI Desktop updates, check out my regularly updated blog about the latest features).
+Just like with Power BI Desktop, the data gateway comes out with monthly updates.
 It’s important to stay up to date on those.
 Create a strategy for who’s going to make those updates and how the data gateway will get updated.

 Designate Gateway Administrators

 Finally, designate the appropriate gateway admins in your organization.
 Put the right people in charge of your data gateway: those who have the permissions and access to shared credentials.
-Oftentimes, that may be certain people in the IT department, or maybe certain power users in the different business units.
+Oftentimes, that may be certain people in the IT department, or maybe certain power users within your organization.

-If you have more questions about effective data gateway setup, please reach out.
+If you have more questions about effective data gateway setup, feel free to contact us.
 We are always happy to help.